U.S. official backs weak dollar amid fears of trade war

 “This is about an America First agenda.
 But America First does mean working with the rest of the world,” Mnuchin said.
 “It just means that President Trump is looking out for American workers and American interests no different than he expects other leaders would look out for their own.”

-Ross said U.S. trade actions were provoked by “inappropriate behavior on the part of our trading counterparties”.
+Ross said U.S. trade actions were provoked by “inappropriate behaviour on the part of our trading counterparties”.

 On Tuesday, the United States slapped steep import tariffs on washing machines and solar panels, moves billed as a way to protect American jobs.
 China and South Korea condemned the tariffs, with Seoul set to complain to the World Trade Organization over the “excessive” move.